 - a.
 The project site is located in an area that is under the jurisdiction of the San Joaquin Valley Air Pollution Control District (SJVAPCD).
-The project in itself does not disrupt implementation of the San Joaquin Regional Air Quality Management Plan, and will therefore be a less than significant impact. - b.
-New development under the Visalia General Plan will result in emissions that will exceed thresholds established by the SJVAPCD for PM10 and PM2.5.
-The project is not proposing any new significant development and will not significantly contribute to a net increase of criteria pollutants and therefore, will not contribute to exceeding the thresholds. - c.
-Tulare County is designated non-attainment for certain federal ozone and state ozone levels.
-The project will not result in a net increase of criteria pollutants.
+The project in itself does not disrupt implementation of the San Joaquin Regional Air Quality Management Plan, and will therefore be a less than significant impact. - Development under the Visalia General Plan will result in b emissions that will exceed thresholds established by the SJVAPCD for PM10 and PM2.5.
+The project will contribute to a net increase of criteria pollutants and will therefore contribute to exceeding the thresholds.
+Also the project could result in short-term air quality impacts related to dust generation and exhaust due to construction and grading activities.
+This site was evaluated in the Visalia General Plan Update EIR for conversion into urban development.
+Development under the General Plan will result in increases of construction and operation-related criteria pollutant impacts, which are considered significant and unavoidable.
+General Plan policies identified under Impacts 3.3-1 and 3.3-2 serve as the mitigation which assists in reducing the severity of the impact to the extent possible while still achieving the General Plan's goals of accommodating a certain amount of growth to occur within the Planning Area.

 The project is required to adhere to requirements administered by the SJVAPCD to reduce emissions to a level of compliance consistent with the District's grading regulations.
-Compliance with the SJVAPCD's rules and regulations will reduce potential impacts associated with air quality standard violations to a less than significant level. - d.
-The proposed project will not involve the generation of objectionable odors that would affect a substantial number of people.
+Compliance with the SJVAPCD's rules and regulations will reduce potential impacts associated with air quality standard violations to a less than significant level.